milangroshev/niryo-one-digital-twin/digital-twin-service/niryo-one-stack/niryo-one-control/README.md

     - master (tutorial [here](../../ros-master/)).
     - sim-drivers (tutorial [here](../../niryo-one-drivers/simulation/)).

-note: be sure that all the dependencies are running before you run the Niryo One simulated drivers container
+note: be sure that all the dependencies are running before you run the Niryo One Control container

 ### First you will need to build the container.
 In order to do that, run the build.sh script as sudo:
 - `sudo ./build.sh`